Best Unlocked Phones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best unlocked phones you can buy in 2022.

 The iPhone SE (2020) was recently replaced by the third-gen iPhone SE (2022) but it's still among the best budget smartphones you can buy right now.

 The 2020-launched Galaxy S20 line-up marked a thorough overhaul, bringing in 5G support and 120Hz refresh rate displays for the first time, plus significant camera upgrades.
 But for the 2021-released S21 range, the gains are more marginal – the camera software has been enhanced, the design is arguably better and it packs the company’s most advanced processor yet.

-Of the three-strong, 5G-supporting Galaxy S21 range, you’ll want to consider the two more premium models, the S21+ S21 Ultra, especially if you’re after a large screen.
+Of the three-strong, 5G-supporting Galaxy S21 range, you’ll want to consider the two more premium models, the S21+ S21 Ultra if you’re after a larger screen.
 But the standard S21 variant here is solid for the money and offers an excellent balance between performance and value.
 It has a great camera, very nice screen and is as speedy and reliable to use as you'd expect.

-Either of the Sony Xperias above are better bets for those who place greater importance on music listening, so that’s one area we would hope Samsung advances for the next generation of Galaxy S phone.
-For now, though, the line’s reputation as one of the market’s best unlocked phones remains intact.
+Either of the Sony Xperias above are better bets for those who place greater importance on music listening, and the S21 has now been trumped by the S22.
+But, for now, its reputation as one of the market’s best unlocked phones remains intact.

 Read the full Samsung Galaxy S21 review

 The iPhone 13 Pro Max, Apple’s biggest, fastest and ‘best’ iPhone for 2021.
 It’s no great departure from its predecessor, as the near-identical design will likely attest, but it has received some meaningful upgrades.
 If you have deep-ish pockets, this is a great buy.